Chart Color Schemes

 Population growth drivers in Franklin are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Franklin's population is approximately 7,446.
-This figure represents a decrease from the 2021 Census total of 7,484 people, marking a reduction of 38 individuals (0.5%).
-The estimated resident population in June 2024 was 7,457, according to ABS data and address validation since the Census date.
-This results in a density ratio of 3,237 persons per square kilometer, placing Franklin in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Franklin exhibited resilient growth patterns with a compound annual growth rate (CAGR) of 2.9%, outperforming the SA4 region.
-Overseas migration contributed approximately 66.2% of overall population gains during recent periods.
+Franklin's population was around 7,446 as of November 2025.
+This reflected a decrease of 38 people from the 2021 Census figure of 7,484, indicating a 0.5% decline since then.
+The change was inferred from the estimated resident population of 7,457 in June 2024 and address validation since the Census date.
+This resulted in a population density ratio of 3,237 persons per square kilometer, placing Franklin in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Franklin exhibited resilient growth patterns with a compound annual growth rate of 2.9%, outperforming the SA4 region.
+Overseas migration primarily drove population growth, contributing approximately 66.2% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also using 2022 as the base year.
-Between now and 2041, demographic trends suggest a decline in overall population, with Franklin's population projected to decrease by 938 persons.
-However, specific age cohorts are expected to grow, notably the 55 to 64 age group, which is forecasted to increase by 97 individuals.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also based on 2022.
+According to these projections, Franklin's population is expected to decline by 938 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 55 to 64 age group, projected to increase by 97 people over this period.

 Frequently Asked Questions - Population